No-Stream/coffee_markov_py/README.md

 The second part is taken pretty much verbatim from `https://github.com/hrs/markov-sentence-generator`.
 I lightly modified the code to be compatible with Python 3.x and will be adding some caching functionality to speed up repeated runs and allow this to be hosted on a Django server.

+The last part is some straight-forward analysis.
+The `nltk_analysis.py` file includes a few basic analyses based on the natural language toolkit that don't reveal much. `sentiment_analysis_coffee` includes basic naive analysis of the text for positive and negative emotional valence words.
+Unsurprisingly, coffee sites tend to emphasize positive terms in describing their coffees.
+If you wanted to make these analyses more interesting, you could start doing comparative analyses between different sites/vendors.

 Note: I've included commented out code for multiprocessing.
 It runs dramatically more quickly but does introduce occasional errors, largely outside of my ability